 The couple said they believe Pittsfield is the ideal location to live and establish their new business.
-Germaine's family, including her father, Dr. Eric Germaine, the nonprofit's president and executive director, has had a house in the Berkshires since the 1970s.
+Germaine's family, including her father, Dr.

 "This has always been my favorite place in the world," Germaine said, adding, "A major component is environmental, and that fits our personalities."

 "We're young and we want to make this our home for the next 10, 20, 30 years," DeMena added.
 That would include, he said, being part of community efforts within the city.